He who has a “why” to live, can bear almost any “how”.

 The more clarity you have in these areas, the easier it will be to make the necessary adjustments to your value hierarchy.

-Before moving on, it’s important to understand that if you fail to align all your energies behind the achievement of your goals, then you will likewise fail to achieve your goals.
+Before moving on, it’s important to understand that if you fail to align all your energies with the achievement of your goals, then you will likewise fail to achieve your goals.
 You have a limited window of opportunity available to you.
 If you don’t take that opportunity now, you may never get that same opportunity ever again.

-You might for instance want to earn a lot of money in order to secure your financial future.
-However, if your values are not aligned with this goal, then you will continuously sabotage yourself and as a result you will fail to achieve this goal.
+You might, for instance, want to earn a lot of money in order to secure your financial future.
+However, if your values are not aligned with this goal, then you will continuously sabotage yourself and as a result, you will fail to achieve this goal.
 Or, say for instance you want to get married and raise a family.
 Your values will need to now shift accordingly.
 No longer will you value your career over your family or over love.
-Instead, your values must now support this new goal, or otherwise there will be conflicts, and as a result things may not work out in the long-run.
+Instead, your values must now support this new goal, or otherwise there will be conflicts, and as a result, things may not work out in the long-run.
 And that’s essentially why so many marriages break apart.
-Each partner has a different hierarchy of values, and as a result they are moving in opposite directions.
+Each partner has a different hierarchy of values, and as a result, they are moving in opposite directions.